The Lodge: Is the Movie Based on Real Life?

 Credits: Bettmann/Bettmann Archive

-Grace’s traumatic past forms one of the most crucial plot points in ‘The Lodge’.
-We learn that Grace is the daughter of religious leader, Aaron Marshall, and had strict religious upbringing.
+Grace’s traumatic past forms one of the most crucial plot points in ‘The Lodge.’
+We learn that Grace is the daughter of a religious leader, Aaron Marshall, and had a strict religious upbringing.
 Her father initiated a mass suicide, killing himself and his entire cult in the event.
-Grace was the only survivor in the religious cult suicide, and is deeply troubled by the past.
-This, of course, plays out in a devastating manner as the film progresses.
-In reality too, there have been several religious cult suicides that have shocked the world.
+Grace was the only survivor of the religious cult suicide and is deeply troubled by the past.
+This, of course, plays out devastatingly as the film progresses.
+In reality, too, there have been several religious cult suicides that have shocked the world.

-One of the most famous from the lot is Heaven’s Gate that took place in 1997 in which 39 members committed suicide, including the group’s prophet.
-The participants were willingly involved, ingested poison and placed plastic bags over their heads.
+One of the most famous from the lot is Heaven’s Gate, which took place in 1997 in which 39 members committed suicide, including the group’s prophet.
+The participants were willingly involved, ingested poison, and placed plastic bags over their heads.
 But this is still not the most horrifying example of mass suicide.

 Cabin Fever